 Build over ice in glass, give a gentle half stir.
 Enjoy

-The Japanese have popularized and perfected the whiskey highball, even going as far as blending whiskey with the highball specifically in mind (Suntory Toki) and with good reason.
-It’s a simple, easy to make drink that focuses squarely on quality ingredients and letting those ingredients speak for themselves.
-Use good soda water with lots of bubbles like topo chico for this.
-The carbonation and water will open up aromas and flavors in the whiskey that may have been harder to detect before.
-A warning though, your bourbon purist friends may groan at using Blanton’s in this manner.
+The Japanese have popularized and perfected the whiskey highball, even going as far as blending whiskey specifically with the highball in mind (Suntory Toki) and for good reason.
+It’s a simple, easy-to-make drink that focuses squarely on quality ingredients and letting those ingredients speak for themselves.
+Use good soda water with lots of bubbles, like Topo Chico, for this.
+The carbonation and water will bring out aromas and flavors in the whiskey that may have been harder to detect before.
+A warning, though: your bourbon purist friends may groan at using Blanton’s in this manner.

 - 2 oz Blanton’s

 Stir over ice, strain up, garnish with an orange twist and a brandied cherry.
 When mixing a Manhattan or Rob Roy with a high quality whiskey, I often reduce the amount of vermouth in an attempt to prevent the flavors of the whiskey from being overpowered.
 That’s of particular concern when using Carpano Antica as it has such a bold vanilla flavor and can easily take over a cocktail.

 Try tweaking this cocktail by adding an amaro and reducing some of the vermouth, by replacing the types of bitters used, or by adding an aromatic mist over the top, such as high-quality absinthe or allspice dram.